ubuntu-mate/ubuntu-mate.org/blog/20141015-ubuntu-mate-utopic-release-candiate.md

 ## What changed since Beta2?

-This release candiate has been focused on fixing broken things and improving what was already present in Beta2.
+This release candidate has been focused on fixing broken things and improving what was already present in Beta2.

   * Fixed full disk encryption, or rather entering your pass phrase into Plymouth.